bradarnst/newcv/src/partials/_experience.md

 As Enterprise Architect provided enterprise architecture, strategy, planning, continuous improvement, design and delivery of solutions.
 Collaborated with KiwiRail IT architects on life cycle planning, architectural principles, policies and standards.
 Architected for change.

-As Lead Architect on a $25M+ multi-year, programme transitioning KiwiRail Freight legacy systems to a bespoke architecture.
+As Lead Architect and Technical Lead on a $25M+ multi-year, programme transitioning KiwiRail Freight legacy systems to a bespoke architecture.
 Responsibilities: architecture and design of an event-driven, SOA for operations, booking, billing, invoicing, analytics, workflow, task management, logistics, platforms and SSO.
 Led the technical team and directed many vendor resources.

 The programme included: custom development, integration services, platform selection, web, app servers, document storage, security, workflow, rules, graph and NoSQL databases, search, event recording, analytics, audit and infrastructure.
 Key activities and deliverables include: Design, Architecture, Implementation Planning, Strategy, and Documentation.